zhaoaite/ASTCapsNet/README.md

 # Requirements
-python >= 3.5
+-python >= 3.5
-numpy >= 1.18.0
+-numpy >= 1.18.0
-scipy
-tensorflow
+-scipy
+-tensorflow

-Other dependencies can be installed using the following command: pip install -r requirements.txt
+Other dependencies can be installed using the following command:

+-pip install -r requirements.txt

 # Usage
-Pretraining process:

-python MLP_Workers.py

-Recognition process:
+You need to change the class number, number of capsules in the file of capsNet.py, capsLayer.py, and utils.py shows the dataset settings.

+and then run the whole model:

-python downstream_with_crf.py
+python main.py

 # Citation
-If you use these models in your research, please cite:
+-If you use these models in your research, please cite:

 @article{Zhao2021,

-author = {Zhao, Aite and Dong, Junyu and Li, Jianbo and Qi, Lin and Zhou, Huiyu}, year = {2021}, month = {01}, pages = {1-14}, title = {Associated Spatio-Temporal Capsule Network for Gait Recognition}
+author = {Zhao, Aite and Dong, Junyu and Li, Jianbo and Qi, Lin and Zhou, Huiyu},

+year = {2021},

+month = {01},

+pages = {1-14},

+journal = {IEEE Transactions on Multimedia},

+title = {Associated Spatio-Temporal Capsule Network for Gait Recognition}

 }